saumyaphadkar24/saumyaphadkar24/README.md

 ## My Passion

 I am committed to using technology to address real-world challenges, with a keen interest in education, healthcare, and sustainable development.
-I am constantly learning, with a particular interest in AI and blockchain technologies.
+I am constantly learning, with a particular interest in Artificial Intelligence technologies.

 ## Let's Connect